crapp/geomandel/README.md

 Besides testing compilation on different systems and compilers we also run the unit tests after the application was compiled successfully.

+## ToDo

+Have a look in the todo folder.
+I am using the [todo.txt](http://todotxt.com/) format for my todo lists.

 ## License
 ```
 Copyright (C) 2015, 2016 Christian Rapp